Chart Color Schemes

 Educational outcomes in Wagaman fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-Wagaman Trail has educational qualifications that trail regional benchmarks, with 30.1% of residents aged 15 and above holding university degrees compared to the SA3 area's 36.1%.
-This gap indicates potential for educational development and skills enhancement.
-Bachelor degrees are the most common at 18.4%, followed by postgraduate qualifications at 8.7% and graduate diplomas at 3.0%.
-Trade and technical skills are prominent, with 29.7% of residents aged 15 and above holding vocational credentials - advanced diplomas at 8.3% and certificates at 21.4%.
+Educational qualifications in Wagaman trail regional benchmarks, with 30.1% of residents aged 15+ holding university degrees compared to 36.1% in the SA3 area.
+This gap highlights the potential for educational development and skills enhancement.
+Bachelor degrees lead at 18.4%, followed by postgraduate qualifications (8.7%) and graduate diplomas (3.0%).
+Trade and technical skills feature prominently, with 29.7% of residents aged 15+ holding vocational credentials, including advanced diplomas (8.3%) and certificates (21.4%).

 Educational participation is notably high, with 34.1% of residents currently enrolled in formal education.
 This includes 10.7% in primary education, 8.3% in secondary education, and 8.1% pursuing tertiary education.